 This article was published in The Big Issue in July 2009.

-Walking through the village of Ayn Hawd, high in the hills of Mount Carmel, life appears too peaceful for a community of outlaws.
+Walking through the village of Ayn Hawd, high in the hills of Mount Carmel, life appears peaceful.
+Too peaceful, certainly, for a community of outlaws.

 The Mediterranean, a blue blur on the horizon, gifts a gentle breeze as old women stroll from house to house.
 Children amble out from a tiny school.
-It’s quiet enough to hear the patter of lizard feet across the crimson walls of the cafe.
+It is quiet enough to hear the patter of lizard feet across the crimson walls of the cafe.